magifranquesa/S2BAVG/README.md

 The script generates a **GeoPackage** output file containing two main layers:

-1. ``: Stratification layer based on biome and fire activity.
+1. `stratification_layer`: Stratification layer based on biome and fire activity.
-2. ``: Final selection of sampled units.
+2. `sampling_layer`: Final selection of sampled units.

 The output file will be stored at the location specified in `output_sampling_path`.